New AAA Foundation study shows more teens are obtaining their license before the age of 18

 The new report reveals a changing trend in teen licensure from when the Foundation first evaluated the issue in 2012.
 At the time, the country was just emerging from a recession and many young people cited their family’s inability to afford the high cost of driving as a reason why they did not obtain their license sooner.

-“The trend for teens to acquire their driver’s license has changed over the past 10 years,” said Molly Hart, spokesperson for AAA.
+“The trend for teens to acquire their driver’s license has changed over the past 10 years,” said Dr. David Yang, executive director of the AAA Foundation for Traffic Safety.
 “Many are getting licensed before the age of 18, which means more of Generation Z is learning to drive under the protection of state graduated driver licensing programs and parental supervision.”

 Past AAA Foundation research found that for every mile driven, new teen drivers ages 16-17 years old are three times as likely as adults to be involved in a deadly crash.
 All states have in place graduated driver licensing (GDL) systems for teen drivers ages 16 and 17 to help them gradually learn the rules of the road under less risky conditions.
 The programs require minimum holding periods and practice requirements for teens with learner’s permits, followed by restricted licenses that limit driving at night or with peer passengers.

-“The fact that more teens are starting to drive at an age when they can gradually learn the necessary skills to be safe behind the wheel is great news for all drivers,” Hart continued.
+“The fact that more teens are starting to drive at an age when they can gradually learn the necessary skills to be safe behind the wheel is great news for all drivers,” said Jennifer Ryan, AAA director of state relations.
 “Past trends of waiting until you turn 18 to be licensed was a cause for concern.
 Many of these young drivers were getting behind the wheel with minimal knowledge or support, putting themselves and others at risk.”